jacklp/octet/README.md

-tinyxml - Third Party Library:
+//tinyxml - Third Party Library//

 I implemented a utilities library to do 2 things:
 - invaderers_app::load_xml tinyxml() reads the document file in to memory.